Saturday, November 22, 2014

 The warp and weft complete

-the steady beat of the loom goes silent.
+the steady beat of the loom goes

 I lay down on this tapestry